Open Menu Close Menu Open Search Close Search

 Buddhist Chaplain

 Ji Hyang Padma was appointed Buddhist Chaplain in July, 2021.
 In this role, Ji Hyang supports student leaders of the Tufts Buddhist Mindfulness Sangha, develops and facilitates opportunities for all community members interested in practicing and exploring diverse Buddhist traditions and practices on campus, offers pastoral care, and works alongside the University Chaplaincy team and campus partners on various interfaith, intercultural, social justice, and anti-racism initiatives.
-Ji Hyang is a confidential resource on campus.
+Ji Hyang is the University Chaplaincy liaison to the School at the Museum of Fine Arts (SMFA) Student Affairs Office.

 Pronouns: She, her, hers